carterantrobus/X-Clone/README.md

 * Flutter (Dart)

-Currently prototype, although thus far it displays the interface of an X feed.
+Currently prototype, although thus far it displays the interface of an X account feed.